msridhar/NullAway-wiki/Error-Messages.md

   Object foo;

-  @RequiresNonnull({"foo", "bar"}) // error: Having the preconidton of "foo" in addition to "bar" to be non-null at call site makes this method precondition stricter than it's super method.
+  @RequiresNonNull({"foo", "bar"}) // error: Having the preconidton of "foo" in addition to "bar" to be non-null at call site makes this method precondition stricter than it's super method.
   String Requires(){
     return bar.toString() + foo.toString();
   }